jsonion/airrails/whitepaper.md

 There's one thing about the `Object` that wants to get discovered and I haven't yet made the realization; whether dynamic string keys receive the same treatment when a variable in bracket notation (… at any code repetition, optimized or first-time).

 So here's example of a similar object built for both front-end and backend (it can facilitate traversing paths).
 It creates deep object paths based on characters in words, object paths or even DOM nodes (tagged with attribute).
-This class can be created both with Object or with Array Entries path.
-When order of elements is crucial for efficient DOM path access, for example when placing `reactive-custom-tags` in areas of template and attribute assignment.
-What is equal among both structs, Array or Object, is the tree structure.
-Both are versatile in use, though Array is a little more difficult to implement.
+This class can be created both with `Object` or with `Array` (like `Object.entries()`).
+When order of elements is crucial, for example when placing `reactive-custom-tags` in areas of template and attribute assignment, for efficient DOM path access.
+What is equal among both structs, `Array` or `Object`, is the tree structure.
+Both are versatile in their use, though `Array` is a little more difficult to implement.

 ```javascript trickaweek/index.html
 const TRICKS = {